-Courtesy of the Artist is a screening and conversation series focusing on significant dance works from both the recent and not so recent past by some of our community's most celebrated artists.
+Courtesy of the Artist is a screening and conversation series focusing on significant dance works from both the recent and not so recent past by living masters in our community.
 Caring for the ephemeral artefacts of our dance histories and herstories, to revisit a moment in time and ask what was happening for the artist and the world at that time - perhaps as a way to look at where we are now.
-Grab your popcorn and get cozy to watch a significant moment from our collective performance-pasts and join in a conversation with the featured artist.
+Join us to witness and reflect on this significant moment from our collective performance-pasts and join in a conversation with the featured artist.

 Courtesy of the Artist is curated by Temperance Hall's Artistic Associate, Luke George, as part of the Care Tactics 2021-23 program of workshops, screenings, talks and artistic development.
 Find out more HERE.

 Following on from the epic durational performance installation, NEWRETRO (Australia Centre for Contemporary Art for FRAME: A Biennial of Dance) that reconstructs fragments retrieved from Lucy Guerin Inc’s back-catalogue, Lucy Guerin joins curator Luke George in the screening of one of her first works, Two Lies.

 Two Lies was the first work produced by Lucy Guerin after she returned to Australia following seven years of working in New York.
 Originally called Courtables 1966 when it debuted at Gasworks in Melbourne in 1996, the work was renamed Two Lies and performed at The Kitchen in New York City in 1997.
 Two Lies received critical acclaim in New York and won Guerin a Bessie (New York Dance and Performance Award) in 1997.